Sydney-Informatics-Hub/hello-nextflow/docs/session1/02_hellonf.md

 Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational workflows.

-Here, we're going learn more about the Nextflow language and take our first steps making a Nextflow pipeline.
+Here, we're going learn more about the Nextflow language and take our first steps making a **our first pipeline** with Nextflow.

-## Processes and Channels
+## Processes and channels

 A Nextflow workflow is made by joining together **processes**.
 Each process can be written in any scripting language that can be executed by the Linux platform.